SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 These outputs may also reveal geographically and temporally specific outlines of these protective factors, possibly useful for insurer and grower adaptation.
 Even so, as pictured in Figure @fig:chirps, we caution that analysis finds significant but weak rank correlations in both series, indicating that model expectations cannot be described by precipitation alone.

-## Risk unit size
-Prior work expects larger insured units to reduce risk [@knight_developing_2010] and we similarly observe a claims rate decrease as the acreage included in an insured unit grows.
-As this structure may change in the future, we run post-hoc experiments altering unit size to determine robustness of our findings:

- - Simulate outcomes as if units contain approximately single fields, decreasing aggregation.
- - Simulate outcomes with removal of smaller Optional Units [@zulauf_importance_2023], increasing aggregation.

-In both cases, a gap persists in claims rates between the counterfactual and SSP245, suggesting concerns remain relevant even as unit sizes evolve.

 ## Other models and programs
 We also highlight additional future modeling opportunities beyond the scope of this study.